jcbain/gradient_dissents/content/blog/geographic-subsets.md

 ![Kansas City Map](/img/post2/kc_aa_prop_full.png)

 Oh my!
-I'm more interested in the city center and the surrounding suburbs, not really those who exoburbs.
+I'm more interested in the city center and the surrounding suburbs, not really those who are in the exoburbs.
 Let's try those within a 40 kilometer radius of the center of Kansas City, MO.
 Any tract that is captured in this circled area below is permitted.
 Everyone else, well thanks for playing and perhaps next time.

 ![Kansas City Selection](/img/post2/kc_aa_selection.png)